axibase/atsd/sql/api.md

 ## Authorization

-The rows returned for the SQL query are filtered by the server according to the user's entity `read` permissions.
+The rows returned for the SQL query are filtered by the server according to the entity `read` permissions granted to the user.

 This means that the same query executed by users with different entity permissions may produce different results.